plumvillage/newsletter/src/en/articles/sr-thao-nghiem--strolling-with-joy-on-a-sunny-day.md

 > On a white lotus throne, the Tathagata appears.

 > <span class="color">Giữa rừng tre tím Quán Âm ngồi</span><br/>
-> In the midst of the violet bamboo forest, Avalokiteshvara dwells.<span class="note">Further reading: https://plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/</span>
+> In the midst of the violet bamboo forest, Avalokiteshvara dwells.<span class="note">Further reading: <a href="https://plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/">plumvillage.org/articles/parallel-verses-of-our-plum-village-temples-i/</a></span>

 Reading it, you will immediately feel the essence of the place in which you are standing.